-a child born at the wrong time
+to a child born at the wrong time (ULT)

 This is an idiom by which Paul may mean that he became a Christian much later than the other apostles.
-Or perhaps he means that, unlike the other apostles, he did not witness Jesus' three-yearlong ministry.
-AT: "someone who missed the experiences of the others" (See: Idiom)
+Or perhaps he means that, unlike the other apostles, he did not witness Jesus' three-year-long ministry.
+Alternate translation: "someone who missed the experiences of the others" (See: Idiom)